mehak-unnisa/Travel_Assistant_Agent/README.md

 # Travel Assistant Agent 🌍✈️
 The **Travel Assistant Agent** is an intelligent, multi-functional AI designed to streamline the entire travel planning process.
-By combining up-to-the-minute web search capabilities with open-source geographical data, this agent moves beyond static itineraries to provide dynamic, relevant, and location-aware recommendations for any traveler.

-## ✨ Features

-This agent is built to be your digital concierge, offering the following core functionalities:
+## 📌 Problem Statement
+Planning a trip is time-consuming and overwhelming.
+Travelers often spend hours switching between blogs, travel sites, and social media just to figure out:

+- *Where can I go within my budget?*
+- *What destinations match my interests?*
+- *What is safe or family-friendly?*
+- *What activities are possible during a specific season?*

+This project solves the **travel decision-fatigue problem** by providing instant, personalized travel inspiration using an AI agent.

+## 🤖 Why Agents?
+Agents are the right solution because they:

+- **Reason autonomously** to break down travel queries.
+- **Call tools dynamically**, such as filtering destinations or retrieving travel data.
+- **Store preferences** using memory to personalize suggestions.
+- Behave like a **smart travel planner**, not a simple chatbot.

+Agents make the experience adaptive, contextual, and highly efficient.

+## 🏗️ What I Created – Solution Overview
+A multi-agent system powered by **Google ADK**, capable of:

 - **Destination & Trip Ideas**: Generates personalized suggestions for destinations, themes, and detailed trip itineraries based on user input.
 - **Real-Time Context**: Surfaces **relevant travel news, event information, and advisories** by querying the web, ensuring all plans are based on current data.
 - **Hyperlocal Discovery (OpenStreetMap)**: Finds nearby points of interest, including **hotels, cafes, restaurants, and landmarks**, leveraging the power of **OpenStreetMap (OSM)** data, requiring no external paid mapping API -keys.
 - **Geospatial Intelligence**: Accurately **geocodes** locations (converts names/addresses to coordinates) and contextualizes all location information for precise planning.

-## 🛠️ Technology Stack

-The agent is designed to be runnable locally and utilizes open-source data:
-- **Python**: Primary development language for the agent and logic.
-- **OpenStreetMap**: Source for high-quality, free geographic and points-of-interest (POI) data.
-- **LLM Integration**: (Assumed) Framework for natural language processing and conversational responses.
-- **Web Search**: Powers the web-grounded search for real-time news and events.
+- **Session continuity**: Maintaining session continuity without a DB by using adk web

-## 🧠 Agent Architecture
+## 🧩 Architecture

-### 🗺️ Execution Flow

 ```text
 root_agent (travel_planner_main)